DShaience/ships/README.md

 publish or otherwise disclose them, except for the purpose of evaluating the assignment.
 I wish you good luck and a great experience!

+## Practival notes

+In order to clone this repository you must use the RAR dataset enclosed within.
+This is due to minor renaming adjustments of the ves_id/vessel_id column.
+Also, please make sure you have an UNRAR capable utility installed for pyunpack/patool to use.
+Alternatively, you may manually extract the contents of the data.rar to data/ directory